BECOMING A SPEECH-LANGUAGE PATHOLOGIST (SLP) - ALUMNI PROFILE

 What attracted you to SLP?

-What advice would you give to new undergraduates who aspire to be SLPs?
+What advice would you give to undergraduates who want to write a successful application?

 Out of all the linguistics courses at SFU, was there any particular lecture, topic, or professor that left a significant impression on you?